-In the industrial engineering sector, he has served as chief operating officer of Industria de Turbo Propulsores, S.A.
-(ITP) and as chairman of the European aerospace consortium Eurojet.
-He has also held various management positions at Sociedad Española del Acumulador Tudor, S.A. (now, Exide Group), engaged in the manufacture and sale of batteries.
+He has served as chief operating officer of Industria de Turbo Propulsores, S.A.
+(ITP) and as chairman of the European aerospace consortium Eurojet, headquartered in Germany.
+He has also held various positions at Sociedad Española del Acumulador Tudor, S.A. (now, Exide Group), engaged in the manufacture and sale of batteries.

-He has been chief executive officer of Airtel Móvil, S.A. (now, Vodafone España, S.A.U.)
+He has been chief executive officer of Airtel Móvil, S.A. (now, Vodafone España, S.A.U.) and a member of the Supervisory Board of Nutreco Holding N.V., a listed company in The Netherlands, active in the food industry.

-and a member of the Supervisory Board of Nutreco Holding N.V., a listed company in The Netherlands, active in the food industry.
-He was also founding partner and director of Matarromera group, dedicated to viticulture and the production of wine and oil.
-Other information In addition to the awards mentioned, in 2018 he was named Universal Spaniard by Fundación Independiente, given the Silver Cross of Merit of the Guardia Civil (2018), and appointed as an Honorary Member of the Spanish Institute of Engineering; in 2016 he received the Medal of Honour of the Royal National Academy of Medicine; in 2014 he was distinguished by Queen Elizabeth II with the title Commander of the Most Excellent Order of the British Empire; in 2013 he was awarded the Gold Medal of the City of Salamanca; in 2011 he received the title of Lagun Onari (Friend of the Basques) bestowed by the Basque Government; in 2010 he was appointed as a member of GlobalScot, an international Scottish government network of business leaders who are most keenly committed to the economic development of Scotland; in 2009 he was awarded the Gold Medal of the Province of Salamanca and was named Consul of Bilbao by the Bilbao Chamber of Commerce, Industry and Shipping; and in 2007 he was awarded the Police Merit medal.
-Mr Francisco Business CEO Alicante, Spain, 1956 Martínez Corcoles He is currently the Business CEO (consejerodirector general de los negocios) of the Iberdrola group, chair of Iberdrola España, S.A. and a member of the board of the country subholding company in Mexico, Iberdrola México, S.A. de C.V.
+Amongst other recognitions, in 2019 he was selected as one of the five best-performing CEOs in the world and the top in the utilities sector by Harvard Business Review, and he was recognised by Bloomberg as one of the 30 most influential leaders in the fight against climate change.

+That year he also received the National Innovation and Design Award in the Innovative Career category from the Spanish Ministry of Science, Innovation and Universities, an Honourable Mention for his professional career from the Colegio Oficial de Ingenieros Industriales de Madrid, and the designation of Universal Spaniard by Fundación Independiente.

+In 2018 he was appointed as an Honorary Member of the Spanish Institute of Engineering.

+In 2017 he was named Best Chief Executive Officer (CEO) within the utilities category (for the eleventh time) by the Institutional Investor Research Group.

+In 2014 he was distinguished by Queen Elizabeth II with the title Commander of the Most Excellent Order of the British Empire and received the international Responsible Capitalism award from the First Group.

+In 2011 he was named Best CEO of European utilities and of Spanish listed companies in investors relations, according to the Thomson Extel Survey.

+In 2008 he was named Business Leader of the Year by the Spain-U.S. Chamber of

+Commerce and was awarded the 2008 International Economy Prize by Fundación Cristóbal Gabarrón.
+In 2006 he was named Best CEO of the Year at the Platts Global Energy Awards.
+He was given the Award for Best CEO in Investor Relations by IR Magazine for three years in a row (2003-2005).
+Mr Francisco Business CEO Alicante, Spain, 1956.
+Martínez Córcoles Other current positions and professional activities He is the Business CEO of the Iberdrola group, chair of Iberdrola España, S.A. and of Iberdrola Energía Internacional, S.A.U. and a member of the board of the country subholding company in Mexico, Iberdrola México, S.A. de C.V.
 He is also a member of Merit of the National Association of Engineers of the Escuela Técnica Superior de Ingeniería (ICAI).
-Academic training

-Industrial Engineer specialising in Electricity from the ICAI (Universidad Pontificia Comillas, Madrid) and Master in Business Management from IESE Business School (Universidad de Navarra).

-He worked at Compañía Sevillana de Electricidad, S.A. before joining Hidroeléctrica Española, S.A. and (after the merger with Iberduero, S.A.)
-Iberdrola, S.A., where he has been director of the Production Market, director of the Wholesale Energy Markets Business Unit, and general director of the Liberalised Energy Business of the Group, with overall responsibility for all of the Wholesale, Retail and Energy Management businesses of the Iberdrola group.
+Academic training Industrial Engineer specialising in Electricity from the ICAI (Universidad Pontificia Comillas, Madrid) and Master in Business Management from IESE Business School (Universidad de Navarra).
+Noteworthy experience in the energy and industrial engineering sector He worked at Compañía Sevillana de Electricidad, S.A. before joining Hidroeléctrica Española, S.A. and (after the merger with Iberduero, S.A.)
+Iberdrola, S.A., where he has been director of the Production Market, director of the Wholesale Energy Markets Business Unit, and general director of the Liberalised Energy business of the Group, with overall responsibility for all of the Wholesale, Retail and Energy Management businesses of the Iberdrola group.
 In June 2014 he was appointed Business CEO of the Iberdrola group, with overall responsibility for all of the group's businesses throughout the world.